ProjectIgnis/Distribution/README.md

 	* current system is now unaffected by script changes from when the replay was recorded to when it is played.
 	* kept compatibility with the old replay system.
 		* old replay mode plays the replay while running the scripts.
 Use this if you are debugging a card.
-	* replays are still subjected to changes in the database entry for a card: if you the ID/passcode of a card in the played replay was changed, the replay will still be played without errors, but no description and details for that card will be displayed.
+	* replays are still subjected to changes in the database entry for a card: if the ID/passcode of a card in the played replay was changed, the replay will still be played without errors, but no description and details for that card will be displayed.
 If you don't have a picture with that old ID/passcode, it will not be displayed.

 * Added the option to export the decks used in a replay.
 	* decks will be stored in the default deck folder and will be named after the players in the replay.